Reasonable Accommodations on Placement

 - Allows for familiarisation with the local environment and identification of any potential barriers

 - A discussion between the student and the practice educator can take place which allows for the identification of any specific placement accommodations

-- Identification of reasonable accommodations and allows both parties to determine who is responsible for organising/implementing any reasonable accommodations; i.e. the placement provider, the College, the student, or a combination of these
+- Identification of reasonable accommodations and allows both parties to determine who is responsible for organising/implementing any reasonable accommodations; i.e. the placement provider, the University, the student, or a combination of these

 Examples: Peter a student with a physical disability on a Nursing course was on placement in a location that involved three different sites in a large hospital complex that would result in significant travelling.
 The impact of this physical disability resulted in the student becoming fatigued and a fatigue management solution was required.
 The student and the Disability Officer visited the sites and discussed with the Practice Educator a number of options that would reduce the amount of travelling.
 For example, the supervisor arranged to meet the student at the ward where the student was based rather than the supervisor's office in another part the hospital complex.

 Marie a student who has a visual impairment found it useful to travel to the placement prior to its commencement in order to familiarise herself with the elements of the journey and to orientate herself with route; e.g. identify bus stops.
 This reduced the stress on the first day of the placement.